kennylin119/TripleK/README.md

 Lab #0 But What Does the Data Say?

 ## Hypothesis
-Searching for the worst case scenario with fixed matrices of varying sizes should result in a linear runtime.
+Searching for the worst case scenario with preset matrices of varying sizes should result in a linear runtime.

 ## Background
-We are using fixed matrices that vary in size for our experiment.
+We are using preset matrices that vary in size for our experiment.
 The plots for each slot will increment by 1.

 Example: A 4x4 matrix will look like this
 |0  1  2  3